 Blacktown Hospital reached a major milestone in the construction of its car park - the first in NSW with a high-tech parking guidance system.
 Mr Hazzard joins staff for a topping-out ceremony.

-"I really see caring as both giving and receiving - Sarah-Jane is a person, but I am her arms and her voice" - Greystanes carer Lorraine Russell.
+"I really see caring as both giving and receiving - Sarah-Jane is a person, but I am her arms and her voice." - Greystanes mum and carer Lorraine Russell

 Lorraine has been caring for her daughter Sarah-Jane since birth, after she was diagnosed with several rare conditions.
 Lorraine shares her journey as a carer as part of National Carer's Week.

 "Our carers are vital; we count on them.
-But we want them to take time for themselves too - even if it just for a cuppa" - WSLHD patient and carer experience manager Wendy Cain.
+But we want them to take time for themselves too - even if it's just for a cuppa." - WSLHD patient and carer experience manager Wendy Cain

 Mount Druitt Hospital celebrates its hard-working carers with goodies from the tea trolley and special thank you packages.
 Patients are encouraged to hand over pamper packs to their beloved carers.